 SSP has been working in Wellpinit, Washington since 2016 with the Spokane Indian Reservation, which is home to about 2,700 tribal members.
-Summer temperatures are in the low to mid 80's and we expect a mix of carpentry, painting, and minor repair work.
+Summer temperatures are in the low to mid 80's.
+We expect a mix of carpentry, painting, and minor repair work.
 Volunteers in Spokane sleep, eat, and have program in the tribe's PowWow Grounds.
-This site will host high school only and combined groups.
+This site will host high school only and combined groups across five weeks.